 Acquiring users will depend largely on platform distribution.
-Distribution is typically in the Apple App Store or Google Play Store, with other app stores like Amazon available as well.
+Distribution is typically in the Apple App Store or Google Play Store.
+Also, with other app stores like Amazon.
 For mobile apps, marketers typically focus on acquiring users through Facebook advertising and Google App Campaigns, as they’re highly effective channels for acquiring app installs.

-Alongside Facebook’s ad solutions are Google App Campaigns, which let advertisers create ads where people can download an app directly from an ad.
+Alongside Facebook’s ad solutions are Google App Campaigns.
+They let advertisers create ads where people can download an app directly from an ad.
 App Campaign ads – and all the settings available for Google App Campaigns – are designed expressly to generate app installs, such as for mobile apps.

 You can use other campaign types, like display ads and even text ads, to advertise apps.
 But, the conversion rates for those campaigns are terrible comparable to App Campaigns.
-You’re just way more likely to get people to install an app if they only have to make a couple of clicks.
+You are more likely to get people to install an app if they only have to make a couple of clicks.

 Mobile app advertising campaigns work much like any other advertising campaign, with a few key differences.

 Mobile interfaces may be simplified compared to desktops, but they’ve got just as many (if not more) distractions.
 If you want your message to get through all the noise, you’ll need to know what type of messaging will appeal to your ideal users.
 You’ll also need to know which channels and publishers your ideal users flock to.

 Find out which channels and ad formats fit your budget.

 Don’t blow your budget on a display ad on The New York Times if a few in-app ads will work.